-At a recent BNI (Business Network International) meeting, I met someone who worked for a local children's hospice.
-After chatting for a while, I mentioned that I would like to do something for the kids perhaps in the way of a photo-shoot and she said she would get back to me…
+At a recent BNI meeting, I met someone who worked for a local children's hospice, Julia's House.
+After chatting for a while, I mentioned that I would like to do something for the kids.
+Perhaps in the way of a photo-shoot and she said she would get back to me.

-My reasoning behind wanting to do this is that out of all the charities there are around here, I don't think there are many more important and more "emotionally challenging" than charities for sick and dying children.
-Sure, there are other worthy charities, but this one resonated something on a personal level.
+I had my reasons behind wanting to do this.
+Out of all the charities there are around here, I don't think there are many more important and more "emotionally challenging" than charities for sick and dying children.
+Sure, there are other worthy charities, but this one resonated something on a deeper level.

-Whenever I watch Children in Need on the BBC in the UK, I am not ashamed to say that I shed a tear when they show some of the films, and this has happened a lot more since I have had kids of my own.
-I feel truly blessed and fortunate that, apart from a couple of head cuts, a broken arm and the occasional bump, bruise, scrape or cold, my kids are pretty healthy and happy.
+Whenever I watch Children in Need on the BBC in the UK, I am not ashamed to say that I shed a tear sometimes.
+When they show some of the films, and this has happened a lot more since I have had kids of my own, I become quite emotional.
+I feel truly blessed and fortunate.
+Apart from a couple of head cuts, a broken arm and the occasional bump, bruise, scrape or cold, my kids are pretty healthy and happy.

-Last week, I received an email and phone call from a representative of Julia's House saying they had an open day called "Winter Wonderland" coming up in Poole and asked if I would like to come along and record the day.
-As the day approached, I found myself wondering how I would cope and how I would feel…
+Last week, I received an email and phone call from a representative of Julia's House saying they had an open day called "Winter Wonderland" coming up in Poole.
+They asked if I would like to come along and record the day.
+As the day approached, I found myself wondering how I would cope and how I would feel.

-I have to give a huge shout out to all the staff and volunteers at Julia's House…incredible people.
-I was shown around all the rooms and facilities at the House and have to say it is beautiful.
-You would never feel that this house has any connection to illness as each room is carefully designed to be just like a home from home for the kids.
+I have to give a huge shout out to all the staff and volunteers at Julia's House.
+Incredible people.
+I was shown around all the rooms and facilities at Julia's House and have to say it is beautiful.
+You would never feel that this house has any connection to illness.
+Each room is carefully designed to be just like a home from home for the kids.